 Box 2.Report royalties from oil, gas, or mineral properties, copyrights, and patents on Schedule E (Form 1040).
 For royalties on timber, coal, iron ore, see Pub.
 544, Sales and Other Dispositions of Assets.

 Box 3.
-Generally, report this amount on the "Other Income" line of Form 1040 (or Form 1040NR) and identify the payment.
+Generally, report this amount on the "Other Income" line of Schedule 1 (Form 1040) and identify the payment.
 The amount shown may be payments received as the beneficiary of a deceased employee, prizes, awards, taxable damages, Indian gaming profits, or other taxable income.
 See Pub.
 525, Taxable and Nontaxable Income.
 If it is trade or business income, report this amount on Schedule C or F (Form 1040).

 Box 4.
 Shows backup withholding or withholding on Indian gaming profits.
 Generally, a payer must backup withhold if you did not furnish your taxpayer identification number.
 See Form W-9, Request for Taxpayer Identification Number and Certification, and Pub.
 505 for more information.
 Report this amount on your income tax return as tax withheld.